 Offshore bonds can be highly beneficial for individuals and trustees due to the potential for tax deferral, meaning you don’t pay taxes on the growth of your investments within the bond until you withdraw money.

-This can help investors avoid higher rates of taxation if they withdraw the funds strategically.
+This can help investors avoid a higher rate of tax if they withdraw the funds strategically.

 It's crucial to understand how offshore bonds work, particularly the